grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 For delays values bigger than `-mcd <n>` samples, the second strategy is implemented by:

 - either using arrays of power-of-two sizes accessed using mask based index computation with delays smaller than `-dlt <n>` value.
 - or using a wrapping index moved by an if based method where the increasing index is compared to the delay-line size, and wrapped to zero when reaching it.
-This method is used for to delay values bigger then `-dlt <n>`.
+This method is used for delay values bigger than `-dlt <n>`.

 In this strategy the first method is faster but consumes more memory (since a delay line of a given size will be extended to the next power-of-two size), and the second method is  slower but consume less memory.